hatkirby/AnodyneArchipelagoClient/README.md

 ## Frequently Asked Questions

+### Will this impact the base game?

+The base game can still be played normally using `AnodyneSharp.exe` (i.e. by launching the game through Steam).
+The randomizer will only be invoked when running the game using `AnodyneArchipelagoLauncher.exe`.
+The randomizer also uses separate save files from the main game, so your vanilla saves will not be affected either.

 ### Is my progress saved locally?

 The randomizer generates a savefile name based on your Multiworld seed and slot